 In addition to volunteer activities in the water, we do a great deal of work on land as well.
 We plant mangrove trees, and do beach clean ups.
 We visit local schools and teach about oceans in general and why we need to save marine ecosystems.
-By reaching out to the next generation we believe we can change the future.
 We have also created various community outreach programs, and host a summer camp every year.
 COVID19 regulations still in place has caused some disruption to our community engangement, but we are aiming to reboot efforts as soon as possible.

 Life at base starts at 7:00 with breakfast.
 After breakfast the plan for the day is reviewed.
 Some volunteers may still be doing scuba courses, while others will be out doing marine research, underwater cleanups or community work.
 What you’ll be doing will largely be based on where you are in the volunteer program, but we also take into account personal preferences.
 Lunch is around one or two o clock.
 If you’re doing work far from our base, you’ll eat your lunch at a local market there.
 After lunch we often continue with our various activities till sometime in the afternoon.
 Typically this consists of entering survey-data on computers, (to produce reports to the relevant authorities.
 You can see how the data works here.) as well as various base work, or community outreach.

 The evenings are different.
 At times you will be at work working on data collected on the dives or studying for your next scuba course, but often you’ll just want to relax and unwind with fellow volunteers.
 What you do after dinner in the evenings is up to you.
 You may want to organize a game or movie night, get people around a camp fire, or something else entirely.
 If you are part of the invertebrate survey dive team, you may actually go out diving again at night for the nocturnal species, you can go for a run, catch up with friends and family at home using our free wifi, work out in our gym or just quietly read a book in our cozy areas or library.